Joe Romm: Climate Progress and later years

-In 2006, Romm became a Senior Fellow at the Center for American Progress, where he founded their climate blog, Climate Progress, which focused on climate science, policy and reporting.
-In 2008, Time magazine named his blog one of the "Top 15 Green Websites", writing that it "counters bad science and inane rhetoric with original analysis delivered sharply. ...
+In 2006, Romm became a senior fellow at the Center for American Progress, where he founded their climate blog, Climate Progress, which focused on climate science, policy and reporting.
+In 2008, Time magazine named his blog one of the "Top 15 Green Websites," writing that it "counters bad science and inane rhetoric with original analysis delivered sharply. ...
 Romm occupies the intersection of climate science, economics and policy. ...
 On his blog and in his December 2006 book, Hell and High Water, you can find some of the most cogent, memorable, and deployable arguments for immediate and overwhelming action to confront global warming."
 In 2010, Time magazine wrote, "Viewing climate change through the prism of national security, Romm analyzes breaking energy news and the relevant research ... he challenges the beliefs and conclusions of the mainstream media on climate-change issues."
 Romm contributed to the site until 2019.
-He also wrote for other energy and news sites, including The Huffington Post, Grist, Slate, CNN, and Salon.com.
-His 2012 New York Times opinion piece was called "Without Carbon Controls, We Face a Dust Bowl".
-After Queen Elizabeth II died in 2022, Romm urged Charles III to continue his climate advocacy as a non-political, moral imperative.
+He also wrote for other energy and news sites, including The Huffington Post, Grist, Slate, CNN, Salon.com and The New York Times.

-Romm has testified before congressional committees about how government action can curb global warming.
-For example, in July 2012, he testified before a Natural Resources Subcommittee of the U.S. House of Representatives on the 2012 U.S. drought and wildfires.
-In March of the same year, he testified before the House Energy & Commerce Committee on "The American Energy Initiative" and rising gasoline prices.
-In 2010, he testified before the House Ways and Means Committee on how to optimize "Energy Tax Incentives Driving the Green Job Economy", and in 2007, he testified before the House Committee on Science and Technology on the subject of "Fuels for the Future", specifically the use of liquid fuel from coal and its potential to accelerate global warming.
-He lectures on energy technology, global warming and how the media portrays climate change.
+Romm testified before congressional committees about how government action can curb global warming.
+In 2007, he testified before the House Committee on Science and Technology on the subject of "Fuels for the Future," specifically the use of liquid fuel from coal and its potential to accelerate global warming.
+He lectured on energy technology, global warming and how the media portrays climate change.

 TreeHugger describes Romm's 2010 book, Straight Up, as "a whirlwind tour through the state of climate change, the media that so badly neglects it, the politicians who attempt to address it (and those who obstruct their efforts and ignore [the] science), and the clean energy solutions that could help get us out of the mess."
 His 2012 book, Language Intelligence, concerns persuasion and the effective use of rhetoric, presenting "Solutions the reader can use for speeches, social media, or just winning the debate around the kitchen table."
 Romm's August 2012 article for Time used the research from Language Intelligence to analyze whether Mitt Romney or Barack Obama was the more effective communicator.
 Romm encourages scientists to use the principles of effective communication outlined in the book (instead of their accustomed, technical, neutral style) to better explain the dangers of, and solutions to, climate change to non-scientists and the media.